An explanation for dark matter and dark energy consistent with the Standard Model of particle physics and General Relativity: Introduction

-GR's self-interaction or the Universe's inhomogeneity have been discussed in the past to explain cosmological observations without requiring dark energy~\cite{Buchert:2007ik}.
-These approaches are typically perturbative and thus neglect the possibility of non-perturbative phenomena, which are central to the analogous QCD phenomenology.
+The possible effects of the Universe's inhomogeneity have been discussed in the past to explain cosmological observations without requiring dark energy~\cite{Mannheim:2005bfa}.
+In particular, the possible importance of backreactions, of same origin as field self-interaction, has been pointed out~\cite{Buchert:2007ik}.
+The calculations carried out so far are typically perturbative.
+Thus they are blind to the non-perturbative phenomena that are critical in the analogous QCD phenomenology.
 Previous non-perturbative attempts have been inconclusive~\cite{Buchert:2013qma}.
-The present approach, while remaining within GR's formalism, see section~\ref{Universe evolution}, folds the inhomogeneity effects into a generic function $D$, see section~\ref{depletion}, that is then determined from general considerations, like e.g. QCD's structure functions.
-This allows to identify an explicit mechanism (field trapping) underlying the inhomogeneity effects, and for a non-perturbative treatment.
-That this approach differs from others using self-interaction or inhomogeneity is illustrated by the direct connection between dark energy and dark matter that this work exposes.
+The present approach, while remaining within GR's description of the Universe evolution, see Section~\ref{Universe evolution}, folds the effects of inhomogeneities into a generic function $D_M$ that expresses the large distance consequences of the non-perturbative effects, and which functional form is modeled from general considerations, see Section~\ref{Construction of D}.
+That this approach differs from others using backreactions or inhomogeneity is illustrated by the identification of an explicit mechanism (field trapping) that is not perturbative, and by the direct connection between dark energy and dark matter that this work exposes.

-In summary, internal galaxy or cluster dynamics employ Newton's gravity that neglects the self-interaction terms in Eq.~(\ref{eq:Polynomial Einstein-Hilber Lagrangian}), and this may explain the need for dark matter~\cite{Deur DM-PLB, Deur DM-EPJC}.
-The Universe evolution equations do use GR, but under the approximations of isotropy and homogeneity, which suppress the effects of the self-interaction terms~\cite{Deur DM-PLB, Deur:2013baa}.
-Gravity's weakening at large distance due to these terms is then neglected, which may be why dark energy seems necessary.
+In summary, traditional analyses of internal galaxy or cluster dynamics employ Newton's gravity that neglects the self-interaction terms in Eq.~(\ref{eq:Polynomial Einstein-Hilber Lagrangian}), and this may explain the need for dark matter~\cite{Deur DM-PLB,Deur DM-EPJC}.
+Traditional analyses of Universe evolution do use GR, but under the approximations of isotropy and homogeneity, which suppress the effects of the self-interaction terms~\cite{Deur DM-PLB,Deur:2013baa}, and would by definition disregard any local phenomenon that could affect gravity's field, such as field trapping.
+The weakening of gravity at large distance due to these terms is thus neglected, which may be why dark energy seems necessary.
 This was conjectured in Ref.~\cite{Deur DM-PLB} and the present article investigates this possibility.